 "There is £1.5 billion that the Mayor has from the Transport City Region Fund.
 Some of that is still unallocated, and there is an argument that some of that should be used as part of the feasibility study to get this tram-train project moving."

-Why the tram-train matters even more: the road alternative already failed
+Why transport matters even more: the road alternative already failed

 For years, the answer to Waverley's transport problems was supposed to be a new road.
 Rotherham's own studies preferred a link from Highfield Spring to Retford Road, and later consultation material showed why: without it, traffic on roads such as Retford Road, Rotherham Road and Highfield Lane was forecast to get worse; with it, traffic was expected to be redistributed away from some of the most affected corridors.